HugoPersson01/POWER-CABLE/README.md

 ___

-## Whant to know even more?
+## Want to know even more?

-In the folder called "docs" you can find our rapport, lean canvas and more information about our product as a whole.
+In the folder called "docs" you can find our final report, lean canvas and more information about our product as a whole.
   + Click here to get there ➔ [Documentaions](https://github.com/HugoPersson01/POWER-CABLE/tree/main/docs).

 ### Shared drive (temp)